xihh87/mk-trimmomatic/README.md

 and extra parameters for the execution of trimmomatic (none by default) by modifying `config.mk`.

-Then run the following command:
+Then run one of the following commands:

 ```
+$ bin/targets-paired | xargs mk
-$ bin/targets | xargs mk
+$ bin/targets-single | xargs mk
 ```

 There! mk should do everything needed to take out your adapters.